giocannivampri/Software_and_Computing_Project/README_HowToRun.md

 # How To Run
 ## 0) Install Numba
-if you haven't already installed it, Numba is available as a conda package for the Anaconda Python distribution.
+If you haven't already installed it, Numba is available as a conda package for the Anaconda Python distribution.
 Once you have conda installed, just type:

     $ conda install numba